eliasmccosta/meu-site/content/publication/journal-article/EAS2020/index.md

 summary: The objective of this work was to use information on soils, land use/cover, climate, relief and parent material to create a BBN for analysing environmental vulnerability.

 tags:
-  - Environmental management.
+  - Environmental management
-  - Soil conservation.
+  - Soil conservation
-  - Probabilistic reasoning.
+  - Probabilistic reasoning
-  - Expert-based systems.
+  - Expert-based systems
-  - Uncertainty.
+  - Uncertainty

 # Display this page in the Featured widget?
 featured: true